Ahmed-aleryani/class-anouncements-and-attendance-tracker/README.md

 # Class Announcements and Attendance Tracker (CAAT)

 - This project was something I created to help a friend translate her analysis into a working project as a poc, so that it enhances and supports the theoretical part of her project.
+- Tutors can come to the app, create an account using google sign-in, then they can create class and share class code with their students to join.
+- Only class owner can share announcements.
+- All participants can view and join discussions either in class or in the annoucnemnt level

 - - -